June 22 through June 27, 2014

 AP 557.200 Alan Feldman

 This course will focus on the teaching of psychology as a science, including an intensive review of the content of the AP Psychology examination and released multiple-choice and essay questions.
 Additional topics will include teaching strategies and resources, using and designing a rubric to write and score essay questions, test-taking techniques, demonstrations for teaching psychology, and important experiments and studies in psychology.
 Approximately 200 of the most important terms for the AP Psychology course will be reviewed, as well as the 80 psychologists with whom students need to be familiar for the AP Psychology test.
 Teaching Introductory Psychology: Survival Tips from the Experts, edited by Robert Sternberg, will be discussed in detail.
 Participants are urged, but not required, to bring a few of their favorite lesson plans to share in class.
+Participants are urged, but not required, to bring a few of their favorite lesson plans and audio-visual resources to share in class.
+Please contact the instructor prior to the session if you have any questions or concerns.

-Preparing Students for Advanced Placement® Spanish Language and Culture-Experienced Teachers **CLOSED**
+Preparing Students for Advanced Placement® Spanish Language and Culture-Experienced Teachers

-This workshop will introduce the participants to the new AP Spanish Language and Culture Curriculum Framework that will go into effect September 2013.
+This workshop will introduce the participants to the new AP Spanish Language and Culture Curriculum Framework that went go into effect September 2013.
 Participants will examine the themes as well as the recommended contexts and overarching essential questions for exploring each theme in the new framework.
 Rubrics and students samples will be used for participants to become familiar with the scoring of the free response sections of the exam.
 The course also will address issues of curriculum and of Pre-AP* courses.
-Some time will be devoted to evaluate the sample syllabus to deliver the new course.
+Some time will be devoted to evaluating the sample syllabus to deliver the new course.
 Participants will engage in a discussion of textbooks, websites, and resources available for the AP* course.
 They also will develop a final project according to the needs of their students during the week, in consultation with the instructor.
 Participants are encouraged to bring copies of successful activities to share.